nicktehrany/website/website/content/IN4191 Notes/Lecture9.md

 ![Small exponent](/images/IN4191/RSA-Small_EXP.png)

-**Wiener's Attack** If one wants to speedup the performance of by choosing a smaller value for the private exponent $d$, this will lead to a large value of the encryption exponent $e$ and we cannot choose too small a value for $d$, otherwise an attacker could find $d$ using exhaustive search.
+**Wiener's Attack** If one wants to speedup the performance by choosing a smaller value for the private exponent $d$, this will lead to a large value of the encryption exponent $e$ and we cannot choose too small a value for $d$, otherwise an attacker could find $d$ using exhaustive search.
 But it turns out that $d$ needs to be at least the size of $\frac{1}{3}*N^{1/4}$, otherwise one could attack using Wiener's attack.

 The attack uses continued fractions to give a linear time algorithm to determine the private exponent when it is less than $\frac{1}{3}*N^{1/4}$.

 #### Fault Analysis

-By introducing faults into a system by tricking it into doing some calculation incorrectly, by for example altering the environment or heating or cooling the chip or by damaging the circuit in some way.
+Fault analysis is the introduction of faults into a system and tricking it into doing some calculation incorrectly, by for example altering the environment, heating or cooling the chip, or by damaging the circuit in some way.